lukmanr/CLVPipelines/README.md

 1. If the trained model's MAE is lower than the threshold deploy the model

 The `clv_score_bq_automl.tar.gz` pipeline goes through the following steps:
-TBD
+1. Use a PySpark scrip to engineer CLV features from customer transactions.
+Both input (transactions) and output (features) are CSV files stored in GCS.
+2. Use a trained AutoML Tables model to score feature files and store predictions in a BigQuery table.

 The pipelines accept a number of parameters that control their behaviour (TBD to describe parameters for each pipeline).
-The pipelines have been pre-configured with reasonable defaults.
-The only two required parameters are: **Your project ID** and **GCS path** to the location of the sample dataset you downloaded in the previous steps.
+The pipelines have been pre-configured with reasonable default for some of the parameters.

 Feel free to experiment with different values for other parameters.